 Maximize your device's performance with Voltaic's high quality power solutions for IoT.

-Solar used in IoT applications needs to withstand long term exposure to UV, temperature extremes, water/humidity and possibly vibration.
-Using our 15+ years of experience, Voltaic has developed a complete range of small solar panels, including custom designs, in a variety of materials to meet every customer’s needs.
+Solar used in IoT applications needs to withstand long term exposure to UV, temperature extremes, water/humidity, vibration and impact.
+Using our 15+ years of experience, Voltaic has developed a complete range of small solar panels, including custom designs, in a variety of materials to meet a wide range of requirements.

 Urethane Panels: Our urethane small solar panels are strong, light and IPX7 waterproof.
 Each solar cell and the output wire are encapsulated in urethane and backed by an aluminum-plastic composite substrate.
 The result is a tough solar panel that will last 10+ years in the field.
 Compared to glass, Voltaic urethane solar panels are extremely low-profile and easy to embed or mount onto a variety of designs.